tableau/tableau_langchain/README.md

 pip install langchain-tableau
 ```

 We welcome you to explore how Agentic tools can drive alignment between your organization's data and the day to day needs of your users.
-Consider contributing to this project or creating your own work on a different framework, ultimately seek to increase the flow of data and help people get answers from it.
+Consider contributing to this project or creating your own work on a different framework, ultimately we seek to increase the flow of data and help people get answers from it.

 To see live demos of Agents using Tableau visit:
 - [EmbedTableau.com](https://www.embedtableau.com/) | [Github Repository](https://github.com/Tab-SE/embedding_playbook) | [@stephenlprice](https://github.com/stephenlprice)